Skip to main content

 • Configure TXT resolution record for specific subdomain

-Configure your domain's CNAME as the domain provided in the CloudBase control console.
+Configure your domain's CNAME to the domain provided in the CloudBase console.

-For example, your domain is foo.com, you can set the domain's CNAME record to foo.com.cdn.dnsv1.com.
+For example, if your domain is foo.com, you can set the domain's CNAME record to foo.com.cdn.dnsv1.com

-Configure the TXT resolution record of your domain to its CloudBase environment ID.
+Configure your domain's TXT resolution record to the CloudBase environment ID it belongs to.

-For example, your domain is foo.com and the environment ID is bar-12345, you can set the TXT record for foo.com to bar-12345.
+For example, if your domain is foo.com and the environment ID is bar-12345, you can set the TXT record of foo.com to bar-12345

-Configure the TXT resolution record for the specific subdomain _cloudbase-challenge of your domain to its CloudBase environment ID.
+Configure the TXT resolution record of your domain's specific subdomain _cloudbase-challenge to the CloudBase environment ID it belongs to.

-For example, your domain is foo.com and the environment ID is bar-12345, you can set the TXT record for _cloudbase-challenge.foo.com to bar-12345.
+For example, if your domain is foo.com and the environment ID is bar-12345, you can set the TXT record of _cloudbase-challenge.foo.com to bar-12345